 To request that the Manager update the lighting in the park at Ramleh Milltown especially from Ramleh Close from the park.
 This area is very open with green overgrown bushes and has proven an issue for residents.
-Order: Report to Councillor.

 Motion 15 from Councillor Claire Byrne